Cleffy/Best-Code-Bot-Ever/README.md

 To contribute to this project, clone or fork the repo, make some edits in a new branch, then submit a pull request.
 It’ll be merged to our main branch upon testing and approval.

-With special thanks to the other individuals who assisted us along our jourey building Code-E:
+With special thanks to the other individuals who assisted us along our journey building Code-E:
 - Tutors: Jose Lopez and Robert Kurle
 - TA: Michael Seaman
 - Consultant: Robbert Wijtman